The Times We Are In (Newsletter #2) – Preserving Authentic Content Creation

 I grew up in the 70’s and the heady 80’s in a country that was undergoing events that were difficult to comprehend.
 My father was a radio journalist, reporter and news reader and my mother a social worker.
 My father initially studied theology, but during the course of his university years he decided to change track.
 My mother was well known for her involvement in many social projects in the communities we lived.
 My father had a vast library of books and magazines accessible to all of us and I was an avid reader from an early age.
 As a result I was exposed to a broad range of subjects.

 Due to my father’s work we relocated often.
 That meant new towns, new schools and new friends every 2, 3 or 4 years.
 These family relocations and being uprooted regularly while growing up may have contributed to what would later become my long-term (or life-long) nomadic life.
-As a quick aside here, I believe all our experiences can have an impact on who we are and on who we become.
+As a quick aside here, I believe all our experiences can have an impact on who we are and on who we become (see, A Man and His Bicycle, for a powerful example)

 This next reflection stems from a question to me by LEAFBOX on where my impulse to write originally came from (I didn’t mention this below).